 Effectiveness of Chiropractic Treatment for Scoliosis

 There are many different chiropractic treatment plans for scoliosis.
-But if you want to have a chance of improving the curvature of the spine without the use of surgery, I highly recommend chiropractors who practice CBP (Chiropractic BioPhysics).
-The goal of CBP based chiropractic is to improve posture and spinal alignment with simultaneously providing patients with improved pain and functional outcomes (You can see some of the results I've produced here).
+But if you want to have a chance of improving the curvature of the spine without surgery, I highly recommend chiropractors who practice CBP (Chiropractic BioPhysics).
+The goal of CBP chiropractic is to improve posture and spine alignment while simultaneously providing patients with improved pain and functional outcomes.
+Below is an actual before and after x-rays of my scoliosis patient.

 There are countless anecdotes and case studies that suggest the effectiveness of chiropractic treatment for scoliosis.
 For example, a study published in 2011 revealed that "in long-term results, 22 out of the 28 patients benefited from improvements (reductions) in Cobb angle.
 Improvements in pain scores and disability ratings were recorded in all curvature types at 6 and 24 months."